Ask Question x

 Getting on the waiting list

-People who require a new liver the most urgently are placed at the head of the list.
+The transplant system puts people who require a new liver the most urgently at the head of the list.
 Your child may only be on the waiting list for a donated organ for a few days or weeks.
-Your child may have to wait months or years if no living related donor is discovered.
-Your child will be closely monitored by his or her provider and the transplant team throughout this period.
+If transplant team will fails to discover living donor then he/she has to wait months or years.
+Transplant team will closely monitor child’s provider throughout this period.
 During this time of waiting, there are also support groups available to assist you.

-Because a donor has died, you will be informed when a liver becomes available.
+Because a donor has died, doctors will inform when a liver becomes available.
 You must immediately go to the hospital so that your child can prepare for surgery.

-The surgery will be prepared in advance if the liver comes from a living donor.
+The transplant team will prepare in advance if the liver comes from a living donor.
 The donor and the child will both have surgery at the same time.
 The donor must be in good physical condition.
 He or she must have a blood type that is similar to that of the child.
-The donor will also be subjected to a psychological examination.
+Doctors or counsellors in hospital will do psychological examination of donor.
 This is to ensure that he or she is happy with the decision.

 What happens during liver transplant surgery for a child?

-The parents and child will be told to visit the hospital as soon as a liver becomes available.
-This call can come at any time, so be prepared to go to the hospital at any time.
+The transplant doctor or some one from the transplant team will call the parents and child to visit the hospital as soon as a liver becomes available.
+Hospital can call at any time, so parents has to prepare themselves to reach hospital on time.
 The child will have some final blood testing and tests at the hospital to ensure that the liver is a match.

-After that, the child will be taken to surgery.
+Transplant team will take the child to surgery.
 It’s possible that the transplant will take many hours.
 This will depend on your child’s situation.
 During the procedure, a member of the transplant team will update you on the progress.

 Generally, a liver transplant follows this process: